 The USGS developed the 3D Elevation Program (3DEP) to systematically acquire high-resolution elevation data for the nation by the end of 2023.
 The program provides cost-sharing towards lidar acquisitions, contracting support, quality assurance, and information-technology expertise.
-To date, Montana has not leveraged this program.
+Prior to 2019, Montana has not leveraged this program, though there was an application submitted and approved in the first year of the program.
+This award was abandoned, however, due to lack of sufficient matching funding.
 Montana should organize and plan to leverage the 3D Elevation Program whenever possible.